Qinti/nazca/README.md

     };
 };
 ```
-While nazca interprets the inheritance of the DOM element in for the classes and when you define hierarchy, you can't
+While nazca interprets the inheritance of the DOM element in for the classes and when you define a hierarchy, you can't
-use it directly in the method code like `new div()`.
-That's why in the example above we declared new `Container` class
+use it directly in the method's code like `new div()`.
+That's why in the example above we declared a new `Container` class
 which is a simple div element with no style modified.
 Then the `Hello` class is created - a simple inline-block div with
 the text "Hello" in it.
-`HelloWorld` class now have a special private `generate()` method.
+`HelloWorld` class now has a special private `generate()` method.
 It takes the quantity of the `Hello` objects as an
-input parameter and add them as children.
+input parameter and adds them as children.
 As defined in the constructor - every 3 seconds the quantity is randomly
-generated and the children object are removed and added again.
+generated and the child objects are removed and added again.

 #### Inheritance
 All HTML elements in nazca are predefined as classes.
-For example `<div></div>` can be defined as an object of any class
+For example, `<div></div>` can be defined as an object of any class
 inherited from `div`, as we did in the example above.
-Your classes are not necessary are graphical elements and should
+Your classes are not necessarily are graphical elements and should
 be added to the page, for all other cases they should be inherited from the predefined class.
 The class can be inherited from many other classes with the operator `<`.
 ```javascript